-Easter is not a day but a season: the octave which is eight days of high celebration beginning on Easter Sunday followed by 42 more days of rejoicing concluding on Pentecost.
-Here are some ideas for a fitting and fruitful celebration of the joy of Eastertide during this extraordinary time while Churches are closed due to COVID-19.
+Easter is not a day but a season of 50 days.
+The octave – eight days of high celebration beginning on Easter Sunday – is followed by 42 more days of rejoicing concluding on Pentecost.
+Here are some ideas for a fruitful celebration of the joy of Eastertide during this extraordinary time while Churches are closed due to COVID-19.
 TO LISTEN TO THIS POST READ BY THE AUTHOR, CLICK THE ARROW BELOW (5 minute listen)

 Recently someone told me about a conversation that they had had with an Evangelical neighbor.
 “We,” boasted the neighbor, “don’t display the cross with Christ still hanging from it like you Catholics do.
 It seems that you, with your season of Lent, just want to dwell on Christ’s passion.
 We are Easter people – we focus on his resurrection.”

 Of course, the fact that we revere the crucifix doesn’t mean we Catholics don’t believe that he also rose from the dead!
 But I have to admit, the way we observe Lent versus the way we celebrate Easter often feeds into the misconception of my friend’s neighbor.

 Ash Wednesday arrives and our Churches are packed.
 It is not even a holy day of obligation, and people show up who are seldom seen on Sundays.
 The ranks of those attending daily Mass swell.
 There are Stations of the Cross, Lenten missions, parish fish fries.
 Forty days worth of spiritual exercises, penance, and focus on our Lord’s suffering.